chenyu-01/LAPS-JAVA-SA57/README.md

 - Verify that the database username and password in `application.properties` are correct.
 - Confirm that the `spring.datasource.url` in `application.properties` correctly points to your MySQL database.

-For further assistance, contact your system administrator or seek help from online forums.